 Dr. Linda & the Sterling Sport Mindset Team

 Have more in-depth questions about supporting your athlete?
-If you’re a current client, make sure to schedule your Parent Update Session or send a quick email to your sport mindset coach.
+If you’re a current client, make sure to schedule your Parent Update Session or send a quick email to your sport counselor.
 If you’re thinking of becoming a client, schedule an Initial Consultation to talk specifically about the challenges you and your athlete are facing.